How to Organize Your Favorite Recipes

 3. Recipe Binders to the Rescue

-This is my husband, mark, helping sort and fill the plastic page protectors.
+This is my husband, Mark, helping sort and fill the plastic page protectors.
 This has been a HUGE job, but it is so worth it.
 I wish I had done this with my mom and my siblings.
+As I’ve often mentioned, my mother was an awesome cook.
+I learned so much from her and she did share many of her recipes with me and my sisters.
+I wish I had made sure that I had them all.

 If you do a lot of recipe collecting and need to get super serious about recipe organization, then binders are the way to go.
-The type of binder organization I am talking about is organizing one type of recipe in the right section of each binder.
+The type of binder organization I’m talking about is organizing each type of recipe in the right section of each binder.

 For example, you might put bread recipes into one binder.
 You might put meat recipes in another binder.
-This will REALLY help you to stay organized and on top of it all.
+Depending on the number of recipes you have, you’ll also be separating the recipes within the binder into sections with dividers.
+The bread binder is a good example.
+The dividers may include recipes for white bread, wheat bread, rolls of all kinds, etc. This will REALLY help you to stay organized and on top of it all.
 It really all depends on how many recipes you want to organize.

 4. Recipe Flip Stand